Among Cyborgs, Droids and Robots – What the Future Holds for Us

 This love for humanity is what drives many to the profession of medicine.
 Doctors of today are less concerned and least bothered about the patient and more about his condition, often overlooking that what made the profession so noble is also what will guarantee its survival.

 About this author: Taymmia Ejaz is medical student enrolled in Army Medical College Rawalpindi,currently studying in first year.
-She can be reached [email protected]
+She can be reached at [email protected]

 About this article: This article is competing for the JPMS International Medical Writing Contest 2013